S-Leishman/GIT215-Alpine-bliss-resort/README.md

+Academic Honesty Notice:
+This repository contains original coursework by Scott Leishman.
+Do not copy or reuse any code, text, or design.

 # Alpine Bliss Resort Website

 A two-page website project built for educational purposes as part of a web development course.